 Literature study of recent publications in a subject related to one of the elective disciplines.

 Principles of identification, classification and nomenclature; identification of plants; family recognition; collection of plant specimens for identification; herbarium as a source of information.
 Variation in seed plants and breeding systems.
+Legal and ethical aspects of plant collection and permit requirements.
+Specimen preparation, including pressing, sterilisation, mounting, labelling and data capture.
+Introduction to herbarium databases.
+Herbarium curation and upkeep, including nomenclatural and taxonomic updates and classification systems, and aspects of pest control and health and safety.
 Practical work involves an excursion.

 Mapping and analysing spatial data.
 Theory and basic techniques of analysing and manipulating spatial data using geographical information systems.
 Mapping of vegetation types, species distributions and diversity, species traits.
 Understanding the spatial drivers of biodiversity patterns.
 The influence of scale on biodiversity analyses.
 Relevance for conservation planning for mapping biodiversity risk and prioritsing conservation, especially in a South African context.